Plymouth County, Massachusetts Records

 The Plymouth County Courthouse is located in Plymouth, Massachusetts & Brockton, Massachusetts.
 All earlier records that apply to Plymouth Colony are at the county commissioner's office above, bound in a separate series.
 The present probate and registry of deeds office is at the same address.
 Court records (1686—1859) are at the Pilgrim Society, Court Street, Plymouth, MA 02360.
 Learn More About State of Massachusetts Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Plymouth county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Plymouth County Register of Deeds has Land Records from 1620.
 The County Register of Deeds is the place where all transactions of a Real Property nature are recorded so that the public is made aware of their existence.
 Deeds, mortgages, tax liens, water liens, declaration of homestead and many other kinds of documents regarding the title and ownership of real estate are noted permanently in official records.